 The case is President and Fellows of Harvard College v.
 David J. Kappos, 1:12-cv-01034-LO-IDD, U.S. District Court, Eastern District of Virginia (Alexandria).

 For more patent news, click here.

-Time Warner Inc. (TWX)’s DC Comics unit sued the operator of two central Florida barbershops for trademark infringement.
+Time Warner Inc. (TWX:US)’s DC Comics unit sued the operator of two central Florida barbershops for trademark infringement.

 The comic book company objects to the “Supermen Fades to Fros” and “Superman Pro Barbershop” names used by the barbershops, and the use of its Superman-related trademarks on the barbershop chain’s outdoor sings and website.

 The public is likely to falsely assume that an affiliation exists between the barbershops and the comic book company, DC Comics says.
 Despite receiving multiple requests from DC Comics to cease and desist in its alleged infringement, the barbershop chain continues to use “infringing promotions in the marketing, advertising and solicitation of the infringing barbershops,” the comic book company said in its complaint.